Pain after breast cancer treatment

 • numbness or pins and needles.

-If you have an aching pain in the breast, wearing a supportive sports bra during the day and a soft bra with no underwire at night may help.
+If you have an aching pain in the breast, it may help to wear a supportive sports bra during the day and a soft bra with no underwire at night.
 You may find that bras with adjustable straps, soft seams and full cups are more comfortable.

 Painkillers